 Across Scotland, local arrangements are now well established to meet local geographic and demographic demands and service user needs.
 Chief Officers are responsible for determining the most appropriate child protection arrangements for their respective area(s).
 Chief Officers' Groups have strategic responsibility for their Child Protection Committees (CPCs).
-Further information on the role and functions of CPCs can be found in the National Guidance for Child Protection in Scotland 2014.
+Further information on the role and functions of CPCs can be found in the National Guidance for Child Protection in Scotland 2021 - updated 2023

 Child protection policy must pay due attention to equality and diversity issues.
 Access to, and delivery of, child protection services should be fair, consistent, reliable and focused on individual outcomes and enablement.
 Service users should be listened to, respected and responded to.
-There should be no discrimination on the grounds of race, disability, gender, age, sexual orientation, religion or belief, gender reassignment or on the basis of pregnancy and maternity.
-The Equality Act 2010 restates, streamlines and harmonises equality legislation.
+There should be no discrimination on the grounds of race, disability, gender, age, sexual orientation, religion or belief, gender reassignment or upon the basis of pregnancy and maternity.
+Equality Act 2010 (legislation.gov.uk) restates, streamlines and harmonises equality legislation.

-The 'Common Core of Skills, Knowledge & Understanding and Values for the "Children's Workforce" In Scotland' (2012) - http://www.gov.scot/Resource/0039/00395179.pdf describes the essential characteristics that everyone should have if they work with children, young people and their families.
-These essential characteristics embody the values of the Getting it right for every child (GIRFEC) approach are cross-referenced to the guiding principles of the UNCRC:
+The - Common Core of Skills, Knowledge & Understanding and Values for the "Children's Workforce" In Scotland' (2012) describes the essential characteristics that everyone should have if they work with children, young people and their families.
+These essential characteristics embody the values of the Getting it right for every child (GIRFEC) approach are crossreferenced to the guiding principles of the UNCRC: